dakofler/Compyute/README.md

 ```

 ### Building models
 Models can be built using predefined modules (such as `Linear` or `ReLU`) and containers (such as `Sequential`). `Compyute` provides a variety of modules such as activation, normalization, linear, convolutional and recurrent layers with more to come.
+For a list of available modules, please check the docs.

 ```python
 from compyute import nn